johnpalaios/progtech/README.md

 During that course, I learned :

-Basic (and some advanced too) Data Structures,
+1.Basic (and some advanced too) Data Structures

-Algorithms about Data Structures in C++,
+2.Algorithms about Data Structures in C++

-the essentials about the STL Library, containers and iterators in C++.
+3.The essentials about the STL Library, containers and iterators in C++.